cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 The [U.S. Bureau of Labor Statistics (BLS)][bls] is the go to site for job and economic information.
-The site takes some exploration to learn all of what it offers, but I can provide two examples.
+The site takes some exploration to learn all that it offers, but I can provide two examples.

 The Data Tools dropbox box provides employment change